I AM A ZEBRA

 In 2020, I partnered with , as coach, director, producer, teacher and facilitator, in an expanded 'ZEBRA Project'.
 The pandemic provided ample opportunity for research into how some sociologists use dramaturgy to understand human sociological behavior - how we perform as a matter of course; as Erving Goffman puts it in the title of his book "The Presentation of Self in Everyday Life".
 At the same time, I studied how the many elements of staging theater can be used to explore our understandings of ourselves far more deeply than we are able to readily do without these techniques; in particular using techniques of what Moises Kaufman and associates have come to call 'devising theater'.

-To that end, with Jessica's coaching and directing, I have created a new satirical piece, set to debut in Spring 2023, which, rather than my own story, provides a space for many people's stories and perspectives within the worlds of medicine and healthcare:
+To that end, with Jessica's coaching and directing, I have created a new satirical piece, which, rather than my own story, provides a space for many people's stories and perspectives within the worlds of medicine and healthcare:

-This new show will be an introduction to an IAMAZEBRA youtube channel which will feature series of satirical sketches that will resonate with all stakeholders within medicine and healthcare, with the intent of prompting and supporting difficult conversations about the many important topics in these worlds that need to be discussed amongst all these stakeholders.
+IAMAZEBRA is working towards the development of a youtube channel which will feature series of satirical sketches that will resonate with all stakeholders within medicine and healthcare, with the intent of prompting and supporting difficult conversations about the many important topics in these worlds that need to be discussed amongst all these stakeholders.

-Jessica and I, with consultation of , will also be holding workshops, using improvisation, performance, writing and devising theater, with various groups to help patients, providers, students, teachers, administrators, payers, legislators and the many others involved in healthcare in various ways, to learn to better collaborate in life decision making that is done within the worlds of medicine and health care
+Jessica and I, with consultation of Deana Herrman PhD PT, will also be holding workshops, using improvisation, performance, writing and devising theater, with various groups to help patients, providers, students, teachers, administrators, payers, legislators and the many others involved in healthcare in various ways, to learn to better collaborate in life decision making that is done within the worlds of medicine and health care.